This post contains affiliate links.

 Some players will go one step further and carry a lob wedge as well to give them even more options when it comes to the distances they can comfortably cover with their wedges.
 Given the maximum number of clubs a golfer can carry though is 14 that choice will require a compromise on the longer clubs they have in their golf bag and mean they will not carry a 3 iron or 4 or 5 wood or equivalent hybrid.

 Whatever wedges you choose will inevitably depend on your own game and preferences.
-Having specific clubs for your short yardage shots which ensure you can comfortably cover a good range of distance is going to be very important to good scoring.
+Having specific clubs for your short yardage shots that ensure you can comfortably cover a good range of distance is going to be very important to good scoring.

 So make sure you don’t just keep blindly playing with whatever wedges you have.
 Check you far you hit your current wedges and see whether you need to make any changes to make sure you’ve got your short distances covered.